All Articles

 The trust gap between owned content and earned conversation

 Reddit happens to be the highest-volume venue for that kind of conversation in English.
-It's also one of the few major platforms with a long-running, well-archived, and search-friendly thread structure that LLMs can ingest cleanly.
+It's also one of the few platforms with a long-running, well-archived, search-friendly thread structure that LLMs can ingest cleanly.

 Want to see this in action?